EMD GP38-2: Original buyers

-1,799 examples of this locomotive model were built for American railroads and industrial concerns, 257 for Canadian railroads and industrials, 156 for Mexican railroads and industrials, and 1 export unit for the Saudi Railways Organization.
-A total of 31 GP38-2s were built with high-short-hoods containing steam generators for passenger service on Mexican railways.
+1,851 examples of this locomotive model were built for American railroads and industrial concerns, 206 for Canadian railroads and industrials, 156 for Mexican railroads and industrials, and 1 export unit for the Saudi Railways Organization.
+A total of 51 GP38-2s were built with high-short-hoods containing steam generators for passenger service on Mexican railways.
 In addition, all 257 of Southern Railway's GP38-2s had Southern's "standard" high-short-hoods.

 Rebuilds

 A number of higher horsepower 40 Series locomotives have been rebuilt into the equivalent of a GP38-2, by removal of the turbocharger and the substitution of twin Roots blowers.

 CSX and Norfolk Southern have both started replacing cabs on the aging locomotives.
 NS still calls them GP38-2 while CSX calls them GP38-3.

+Union Pacific has rebuilt 167 of their GP38-2's into GP38N's at their Jenk's shop.
+These units received a microprocessor control system to increase adhesion, control options, and extend the life of the locomotive.

 Preservation

-A relatively small amount of GP38-2s are in preservation, with all being ex-Southern, and all operating on tourist lines.
+A relatively small amount of GP38-2s are in preservation, with most being ex-Southern, and all operating on tourist lines.